A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsubsection{Differentiable Architecture Search (DART)}

-DART \cite{liu2018darts} introduces a dynamic detection model, enabling optimization of both architectures and parameter values based on performance on the validation set using gradient descent.
+DART introduces a dynamic detection model, enabling optimization of both architectures and parameter values based on performance on the validation set using gradient descent.
 The candidate operations for network building blocks include convolutional, pooling, and residual layers.
 To reduce computation power and memory usage, Ge et al. \cite{Ge2021pcdart} propose a partially-connected DARTS (PC-DARTS) by adding a random mask to some partial channels during the architecture search stage.
 With random masking, PC-DARTS ensures complex architecture learning while reducing training time by 50\% compared to standard DARTS.
-Building upon PC-DARTS, Raw PC-DARTS \cite{Ge2021rawdart} further advances the methodology by leveraging a learnable SincNet filter with filter masking to handle raw input signals directly, rather than using LFCC features as the front-end.
-This approach leads to a 64\% performance improvement in EER.
 In \cite{wang2022fully}, Light-DARTS is introduced, incorporating the MFM module as one of the potential candidate operations within the architecture search space, where the MFM module functions as a feature selection mechanism.